Broadcasting Act (Canada)

 The Broadcasting Act outlines broadcasting policy of Canada; defines the role of the Canadian Radio-television and Telecommunications Commission (CRTC) as the broadcasting regulator; and sets out the mandate of CBC/Radio-Canada.
 The stated goal of the Broadcasting Act is to maintain Canada's cultural fabric—thereby strengthening its economic, political, and social structures—by supporting the country's creative industries and ensuring the availability and accessibility of Canadian music and stories, among other things.

 On 3 November 2020, Heritage Minister Steven Guilbeault introduced legislation (Bill C-10) that would update the Act to include online broadcasting services.

 History

 The first version of the Broadcasting Act received royal assent on 23 June 1936, and was subsequently updated in 1958.
 The 1958 Act created the Board of Broadcast Governors (BBG) to replace the Canadian Broadcasting Corporation as the regulator for broadcasting in Canada.
-In 1968, the Broadcasting Act would be updated yet again, this time creating the Canadian Radio-television and Telecommunications Commission (CRTC) to replace the BBG.
+In 1968, the Broadcasting Act would be updated yet again, this time creating the Canadian Radio and Television Commission (CRTC) to replace the BBG.
+(The CRTC’s name was changed in 1976 to Canadian Radio-television and Telecommunications Commission, reflecting the transfer of telecommunications regulatory responsibilities to it from the Canadian Transportation Commission.)

 The 1968 legislation would receive amendments in 1991, whereupon it would become the present-day legislation.
 This would be the last major reform of the Broadcasting Act—prior to the wide availability of the Internet.